Your guide to a great night out in Ipswich

 Goodna Services Club / Live music in the Sky Stage from 8pm-midnight.
 Free.

-Royal Mail Hotel, Goodna / Live music, Bert Duo from 7pm.
+Royal Mail Hotel, Goodna / Live music, Mojo Webb from 7pm.
 Free entry, with food and drinks available for purchase.

 Club Services Ipswich, Lowry St, North Ipswich / Live music, from 8pm.
-High Noon will play music to fill the dance floor.
+The Secret Agents will play music to fill the dance floor.
 Entry as per RSL policy.

-Brothers Leagues Club / Buddy Love and the Tremors will perform from 8pm in the O Bar followed by Diva Demolition in the Sports Bar from 9.30pm.
+Brothers Leagues Club / Hillbilly Dix will perform from 8pm in the O Bar followed by Dirty Dice in the Sports Bar from 9.30pm.

 Commercial Hotel Redbank / Entertainment every Friday, karaoke every second Friday from 7pm.